 The law applicable to those who are married and unmarried is significantly different.
 We will guide you through the appropriate procedure for your individual circumstances.

-Finances on divorce/dissolution of civil partnership
+Financial settlements following divorce/dissolution of civil partnership

 Finances for unmarried families

 Unmarried couples do not have the same legal rights in relation to property and assets as married couples.
 Following the breakdown of a relationship, unmarried couples cannot make the same financial claims as those who are married.
 Claims are limited to property interests and making claims for the benefit of any children from the relationship.
 Our lawyers advise on interests in property held by those who have been cohabiting (living together) and claims which can be made under the Trusts of Land and Appointment of Trustees (TOLATA).
 They also have expertise in advising on claims which can be made for the benefit of children under Schedule 1 Children Act 1989.
 Those claims can include orders for top-up child maintenance where there has been a maximum assessment by the Child Maintenance service, school fees, lump sum payments and settlement and transfer of property.